csci-1301/csci-1301.github.io/labs/Static/readme.md

 }
 ```

 #.
+How many non-static attributes does `Student` class have?
+#.
 How many static attributes does `Student` class have?
+#.
+How many non-static methods does `Student` class have?
+#.
+How many static methods does `Student` class have?

 #.
 What is the output of each of the following lines in "Program.cs"
     #. `Console.WriteLine(alice);`
     #. `Student.DisplayStudentCount(); // first time`